CarterStefan/no-boundaries/README.md

 # No Boundaries

+This is my first milestone project towards my full-stack developer course with the Code Insitute.
+I have created a website for a new business called no boundaries.
+They are a new business and already have a basic wordpress website, so this project came at a good time to benefit both parties.

 No Boundaries provide sessions using various cricket and exercise based activities to promote and improve a child’s physical, mental and social wellbeing.
 By encouraging and increasing these three areas of wellbeing, a child has the best chance to thrive in all areas of their future lives.

 This project will be creating a new website for No Boundaries to use when introducing themselves to schools and councils, in the hope of securing bookings.